madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

    Right yLEQx -> Right (Double yLEQx)
 ```

-We are now almost done with `lemConnexivity`.
+We are now almost done with `lemConnexity`.
 Earlier we postulated `lemZLEQAll`
 for the base cases, we still need to prove that.
 That is proven by induction
 over the natural numbers.